siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Gravity as Refraction.md

-Gravity appears here as electromagnetic refraction: the bending of energy transport paths of one organized flow by another, caused by the exterior scalar loading of a large aggregate of bounded closures.
+Gravity appears here as electromagnetic refraction: the bending of energy transport paths of one organized flow by another, caused by the exterior scalar energy density of a large aggregate of bounded closures.

 ## The massive body as aggregate